DanBradbury/vim-poi/README.md

 # vim-poi

 vim-poi, points of interest, makes it easy to highlight important lines/sections of code.
-The highlights persist throughout the session and can be accessed & reviewed anywhere with the `:PoiPreview` view.
-More information on specific commands can be found at the bottom of this file.
+The highlights persist throughout the session and can be reviewed in the `:PoiPreview` quickfix window.

 ![](http://i.imgur.com/iDCpsc5.png)

+*High contrast colors have been selected for optimal viewing experience across versions.*

 ## Installation